In 1992, I was in the first group of Docents for the Konza Prairie Research

 Looking across the south end of our bramble patch (mostly thornless

 blackberries, but raspberries north of the posts with white buckets on top)

 toward our tractor and two trailers.
 Unfortunately, that Farmall "H"

 won't fit in the hoophouse, so I use a little Mantis rototiller instead.

 And that's the end of this tour.

-Five boxes preserve our freedoms: soap, ballot,
+Six boxes preserve our freedoms: cash, soap, ballot,

-witness, jury, and cartridge.
-Barbershop Tenor
+witness, jury, cartridge Barbershop Tenor

 Amateur Radio Operator (WØPBV)